Russian Ministry of Defence threatens Kyiv with strikes at infrastructure of Ukraine’s law enforcement agencies

 It should be pointed out that a number of Russian media wrote a few days ago that the building of the 72nd Training Centre for Information and Psychological Operations of the Armed Forces of Ukraine in Brovary was destroyed or severely damaged.

-Background: Defence Minister Oleksiy Reznikov warned that the enemy was preparing misinformation about the alleged capitulation of the country's military and political leadership.
-He denied it.
+Background: Ukraine's Defence Minister Oleksiy Reznikov warned that the enemy was preparing misinformation about the alleged capitulation of the country's military and political leadership.
+He denied such a possibility.
 The SBU also emphasises that surrender is impossible.

 "Initially, they plan to disrupt communications.
 After that, there will be massive fake news reports that the Ukrainian military and political leadership seems to have agreed to surrender," Reznikov warned.